rtol/FUND-National/README.md

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

-To run the model, type FUNDnational
+To run the model, type FUND

+September 2: nationalised energy & CO2 data and projections

 September 1: nationalised GDP and TFP projections